KDABLabs/kuserfeedbackdocker/README.md

 KUserFeedback is a KDE project located at https://phabricator.kde.org/source/kuserfeedback/.

+The Git revision of the KUserFeedback container can be found in `Dockerfile`.

 ## KUserFeedback
 The kuserfeedback container is published on Docker Hub as [jangmarker/kuserfeedback](https://hub.docker.com/r/jangmarker/kuserfeedback).
 It provides